Examibur/examibur/docs/anforderungen/funktionaleAnforderungen.md

 **Stakeholders and Interests:**

-- _Studenten_ will die Prüfung einsehen.
+- _Student_ will seine Prüfung einsehen.

 **Preconditions:**